 It’s still very much possible that your resin will be usable even after one full year of use, but you might start to notice a decline in performance when comparing it to when it was first used, and the finished models might be lacking detail and smoothness overall.

-There are some tips and tricks to help store and prolong it’s inevitable doom, however, you want to keep the resin in a dark and cool place as the presence of high temperatures and contact with UV light can drastically reduce it’s lifespan.
+There are some tips and tricks to help store and prolong its inevitable doom, however, you want to keep the resin in a dark and cool place as the presence of high temperatures and contact with UV light can drastically reduce its lifespan.

-If sealed properly and stored in proper conditions, resin can last for months or even more than one year, but like I mentioned, this depends mostly on how well you manage to store it.
+If sealed properly and stored in proper conditions, resin can last for months or even more than one year, but as I mentioned, this depends mostly on how well you manage to store it.

 The bottles themselves are designed to be UV resistant, which is why they can be kept on shelves, but even then, keeping it in a cool and dark space, like a drawer, will be even better and increase the lifespan of the resin.